-A new e-petition system will be set up soon and overseen by the Petitions Committee.
+A new e-petition system has been set up and is overseen by the Petitions Committee.
 Brief details are outlined below.

 What’s happened to the Government’s e-petitions site?

-The House of Commons has agreed to set up a new e-petitions system, in collaboration with the Government, which will enable members of the public to petition the House of Commons and press for action from Government.
-The Government’s site will be replaced by a new e-petitions website soon.
+The House of Commons has set up a new e-petitions system, in collaboration with the Government, which enables members of the public to petition the House of Commons and press for action from Government.
 The new e-petitions system will be overseen by the Petitions Committee, which will consider petitions and decide what action to take.

 More details of the new system are set out in the House of Commons Procedure Committee’s report E–petitions: a collaborative system.